Additional Resource Links for MFP

 This website provides access to MFP evaluation reports assessing how state long-term care systems change to support the transition of people from institutions to the community, whether the changes were successful and sustainable, and to what extent MFP helps balance state long-term care spending.
 The evaluation also analyzes the effects of MFP on Medicaid beneficiaries’ health and quality of life, as well as identifying characteristics of individuals and state programs strongly associated with success.
 In addition, Mathematica provides access to a web-based semi-annual reporting system prepared in collaboration with Truven Health Analytics.

-This site provides a section for consumers to help them get information about the Medicaid or CHIP program in their State and links to www.healthcare.gov and www.insurekidsnow.gov where broader information about health coverage options is now available.
+This site provides a section that connects consumers to information about the Medicaid or CHIP program in their State and links to www.healthcare.gov and www.insurekidsnow.gov where broader information about health coverage options is now available.

-The DSW Resource Center provides state Medicaid agencies, researchers, policymakers, employers, consumers, direct service professionals, and other state-level government agencies and organizations easy access to information and resources they may need about the direct service workforce.
-These resources, which include web-based clearinghouses, technical experts, training tools and more, cover the full range of DSW consumer populations.
+As the primary funder of long-term services and supports under the Medicaid Program, CMS maintains a vital interest in both the paid and informal direct service community workforce.
+Through the Workforce Initiative, CMS provides state Medicaid agencies, researchers, policymakers, employers, consumers, direct service professionals, and other state-level government agencies and organizations easy access to information and resources they may need about the direct service workforce.
+These resources are applicable to the entire range of consumer populations supported by direct service workforce.

 National Long Term Care Ombudsman Resource Center (NORC)

-The National Long-Term Care Ombudsman Resource Center provides support, technical assistance and training to State Long-Term Care Ombudsman Programs and their statewide networks of almost 600 regional (local) programs.
-The Center's objectives are to enhance the skills, knowledge, and management capacity of the State programs to enable them to handle residents' complaints and represent resident interests (individual and systemic advocacy).
+The National Long-Term Care Ombudsman Resource Center provides support, technical assistance and training to State Long-Term Care Ombudsman Programs and their statewide networks of almost 600 regional and local programs.
+The Center's objectives are to enhance the skills, knowledge, and management capacity of the State programs to enable them to handle residents' complaints, represent resident interests, and engage in both individual and systemic advocacy.

 Technical Assistance Center for the Balancing Incentive Program